mda1125/JobBluePrint/README.md

 https://www.businessnewsdaily.com/5578-sample-thank-you-letters.html

 Privacy Policy
 There are on tracking scripts of any kind of this site.
 There are no ads.
 I am asking for anything and I am collecting nothing.
 I do not rent or sell anything obtained from this site.
+This site is hosted on Github.

 All Rights Reserved Copyright 2022